MATERIALS

 WHERE TO BUY?

-You can purchase my work here in my shop.
-I also have my work in local shops in Moab, where the selection will vary.
 If you are local to Moab, feel free to reach out if you are interested in viewing current works at my studio in person.

 My artwork is an ongoing visual exploration of decorative themes.
 My childhood was shaped by being raised by an artist and a driller, and the patterns of mineral deposits and erosion found in the geology of the Southwest desert feature prominently in my landscapes.
 An ongoing obsession with sacred geometry is reflected in the close-ups of native plants, with a recurring theme of rotational symmetry.

 I create handcrafted jewelry using a variety of techniques, starting with recycled clay scraps from my pottery production.
 This process results in a unique, one-of-a-kind material made from a blend of different clay bodies.
 I shape each piece by hand, adding texture and detail through carving, stamping, and impressing.
-After bisque firing, I apply 2-3 layers of lead-free glaze, building depth and richness of color.
-Once glazed, I fire the pieces again to cone 6 (approximately 2232°F / 1220°C) for vitrification.
-I then combine the ceramic elements with metal chains, findings, leather, and beadwork to complete each piece.
-By carefully considering scale and wearability, I ensure that every piece is lightweight, distinctive, and tactile—blending the artistry of ceramics with the personal expression of adornment.

-SHOP UPDATES?
+SHOP UPDATES

 Unable to make it to an in person event?
 Feel free to contact me about available inventory.